Does Car Insurance Cover Damage I Cause to Other Vehicles?

 blueCheck icon

-Bodily injury and property damage liability coverage pays for damage you cause to other vehicles and drivers when you're at fault in an accident.
+Property damage liability coverage pays for damage you cause to other drivers' vehicles when you're at fault.
+It does not pay for damage to your own vehicle.

 blueCheck icon